YukiYotsu/ShuHaRi/README.md

 # 📍 Todo
 - Add photo assets sets **which has not been uploaded yet**.
+- Notify our SHUHARI team when I release App, since native Germans or English can help us

 # ☺️ Future
 - Send pictures and reports via App, which would be really happy experience even if the event comes to the end.